mdda/deep-learning-workshop/ideas.md

   October 15th, 2018 midnight eastern time

   Submitted a talk proposal on the theme "Scalable Social Benefits through Teaching Deep Learning Skills"
-    Notification of acceptance: November 1st, 2018
+    Notification of acceptance: November 1st, 2018 == NO :-(

 maincard_10917 :: Interpretability and Robustness in Audio, Speech, and Language https://irasl.gitlab.io/